3D printing in hospitals: How to make it work

 Kumovis R1: The requirements

-To operate the 3D printer, users need about eleven square feet of space.
+To operate the 3D printer, users need about one square meter (eleven square feet) of space.
 With its design, Kumovis thus enables hospitals with very limited room capacities to use the R1 at the point of care.
 Further requirements are compressed air and high-voltage current.

 The additive manufacturing in hospitals only works in combination with industry-specific hardware and software in order to develop instruments and implants for the patient and to design them based on patient-specific data.
 In addition, hospitals require sufficient space for storing respectively drying or cooling the materials that are currently not used during 3D printing.
 Moreover, a workstation is needed to finish build parts as required.
 Recommendation: A standard laboratory table fulfils its purpose as basic equipment.